mozilla-ai/agent-factory/tests/artifacts/scoring-blueprints-submission/README.md

 # Blueprint Evaluation Agent

-Evaluates a GitHub repository against the Mozilla AI Blueprint guidelines, posts the score to Slack, and logs it to SQLite.
+Evaluates a GitHub repository against Mozilla Blueprint guidelines, posts the results to a Slack channel, and logs them into an SQLite database.

 # Prerequisites